ForNeVeR/overtone/Readme.md

 Prerequisites
 -------------
-To develop the project, you'll need [.NET SDK][dotnet-sdk] 5.0 or later installed.
+To develop the project, you'll need [.NET SDK][dotnet.sdk] 5.0 or later installed.

+Notably, on macOS, [libgdiplus is required][dotnet.libgdiplus].

 Build
 -----